zachcervi/BookListRazor/README.md

 # BookListRazor
-This is a ASP Razor site that connects to a local Database.
+This is an ASP Razor site that connects to a local Database.
 It uses CRUD operations for Books.